ga4gh/data-repository-service-schemas/CONTRIBUTING.md

 Issue Resolution
 ================

-Once a pull request or issue have been submitted, anyone can comment or vote on to express their opinion following the Apache voting system.
+Once a pull request or issue have been submitted, anyone can comment on the PR or the Issue.

-Quick summary:
+A user will be assigned during a review by the Cloud Work Stream leads (@dglazer or @briandoconnor).

+Voting will take place with named Driver Project representatives, with one vote for each Driver Project, and key named implementors.
+'Driver Project' here also encompasses representatives from Strategic Partners, such as ELIXIR.

+Votes will be taken into account, but an ultimate decision will be made by the Cloud Work Stream leads, Brian O Connor and David Glazer, whether or not to merge a PR or close an Issue.

+Each voter can vote in one of three ways:
--   **+1** something you agree with
+-   **+1** for something they agree with
--   **-1** if you have a strong objection to an issue, which will be taken very seriously.
-A -1 vote should provide an alternative solution.
+-   **-1** if they have a strong objection to an issue, which will be taken very seriously.
+A -1 vote must provide an alternative solution or explaination for their -1 vote.
 -   **+0** or **-0** for neutral comments or weak opinions.
--   It's okay to have input without voting
--   Silence gives assent

-A pull request with at least two **+1** votes, no **-1** votes, that has been open for at least 3 days, and whose cross-referenced pull requests to server and compliance have similarly been upvoted is ready to be merged.
-The merge should be done by someone from a different organization than the submitter.
-(We sometimes waive the 3 days for cosmetic-only changes -- use good judgment.)
-A pull request to either the schemas, servers or compliance repository that involves changes to the others should not be merged without coordinating, mergable pull requests to the other repositories.
-Conversely, when merging a pull request the other pull requests in the branch set must be merged at the same time (In practise, when merging a branch set including the schemas repository, merge the pull request to schemas first to avoid the continuous integration build issues).
-If an issue gets any **-1** votes, the comments on the issue need to reach consensus before the issue can be resolved one way or the other.
-There isn't any strict time limit on a contentious issue.

-The project will strive for full consensus on everything until it runs into a problem with this model.
+No vote will imply a 0 vote being cast.

+The named key voting implementors are:
+- @ddietterich from Verily Data Repo
+- @sarpera from Seven Bridges Genomics
+- @delagoya from Illumina

 Syntax Style and Conventions
 ============================